boz/kail/README.md

 # kail: kubernetes tail [![Build Status](https://travis-ci.org/boz/kail.svg?branch=master)](https://travis-ci.org/boz/kail)

 Kubernetes tail.
 Streams logs from all containers of all matched pods.
+Match pods by service, replicaset, deployment, and others.
+Adjusts to a changing cluster - pods are added and removed from logging as they fall in or out of the selection.

 [![asciicast](https://asciinema.org/a/133521.png)](https://asciinema.org/a/133521)

-Kail reacts to a changing cluster and will pick up any new matching pods that are created.
-Logs from pods that fall out of selection are removed from the output while the rest continue.

 ## Usage

 With no arguments, kail matches all pods in the cluster.
 You can control the matching pods with arguments which select pods based on various criteria.

+### Selectors

 Flag | Selection
 --- | ---